Yelp/yelp-fusion/docs/api-references/businesses-search.md

 | sort_by | string | Optional.
 Sort the results by one of the these modes: best\_match, rating, review\_count or distance.
 By default it's best_match.
 The rating sort is not strictly sorted by the rating value, but by an adjusted rating value that takes into account the number of ratings, similar to a bayesian average.
 This is so a business with 1 rating of 5 stars doesn’t immediately jump to the top. |
 | pricing_filter | string | Optional.
 Pricing levels to filter the search result with: 1 = $, 2 = $$, 3 = $$$, 4 = $$$$.
 The pricing filter can be a list of comma delimited pricing levels.
 For example, "1, 2, 3" will filter the results to show the ones that are $, $$, or $$$. |
 | open\_now\_filter | boolean | Optional.
 Default to false.
 When set to true, only return the businesses open now. |

+> Note
+>
+> Using the ``offset`` and ``limit`` parameters, you can get up to 1000 businesses from this endpoint if there are more than 1000 results.
+If you request a page out of this 1000 business limit, this endpoint will return an error.

 ## Response body